 Possessives and Attributives

-Q. In section 6.23 of the 16th edition, the following example is used to illustrate an appositive with a comma: “Ursula’s son, Clifford, had been a student of Norman Maclean’s.”
+Q. In CMOS 6.28, the following example is used to illustrate an appositive with a comma: “Ursula’s son, Clifford, had been a student of Norman Maclean’s.”
 I know that the usage displayed in the last three words of the sentence has become mainstream, but surely it has not become correct?